 Direct from the Retailers

 The outdoor retail sites above often make for the most economical and efficient shopping experiences, but you also can buy directly from the outdoor brands.
-Of course, by buying directly you’re virtually guaranteed to get the right product and can deal with warranty issues with the manufacturer itself.
+Of course, by buying directly, you’re virtually guaranteed to get the right product and can deal with warranty issues directly through the manufacturer.
 There are too many individual companies to list but some of the most popular outdoor brand sites include Patagonia, The North Face, Arc’teryx, Black Diamond, Osprey, and La Sportiva.

 Ranking Criteria